Best daily deals

 A masculine person wears the Apple AirPods (3rd generation) against a blue background.

-The AirPods (3rd generation) seem to fit in the ear pretty snugly, but it’s not blocking anything out.
+The AirPods (3rd generation) seem to fit in the ear pretty snugly, but they don’t block anything out.

 In this kind of article, noise canceling or isolation performance is usually a big point of competition between whatever models we’re comparing.
 It’s important here, but more to demonstrate that there’s no competition on this front, and that’s intentional.